-Properties designated as Light Industrial are recognized as having potential for activities such as light industry - as defined in the zoning bylaw - such as retail or wholesale sales, gasoline service station, general repair outlet, office, restaurant, moving and light storage, marina and boat building.
+Properties designated as Light Industrial are recognized as having potential for activities such as light industry, -as defined in the zoning bylaw, such as retail, wholesale and storage...-such as retail or wholesale sales, gasoline service station, general repair outlet, office, restaurant, moving and light storage, marina and boat building.
 One caretaker residence is permitted as a benefit to the industrial operation.